-4 CSR 240-3.615 Filing Requirements for Water Utility Applications for Authority to Issue Stock, Bonds, Notes and Other Evidences of Indebtedness issue stock, bonds, notes and other evidences of indebtedness shall contain the following:
+4 CSR 240-3.615 Filing Requirements for Water Utility Applications for Authority to Issue Stock, Bonds, Notes and Other Evidences of Indebtedness

 PURPOSE: Applications to the commission for the authority to issue stock, bonds, notes or other evidences of indebtedness must meet the requirements set forth in this rule.
 As noted in the rule, additional requirements pertaining to such applications are set forth in 4 CSR 240-2.060(1).